livepeer/org/content/ecosystem/index.md

   description: >-
     Tools, apps, and public goods created by the Livepeer community to support the Livepeer ecosystem.
-footer_cta_description: Submit a project to be included in Livepeer Ecosystem
+footer_cta_description: Submit a project to be included in showcase
 ---